 “Wales is a great place to start a business and the decision to locate in Cardiff was definitely strategic.
-The dedication and hard work ethic of the Welsh workforce is impressive – there’s a real, innate passion for providing good service, and the low operating costs compared to other major UK cities is another obvious advantage.”
+The dedication and hard work ethic of the Welsh workforce is impressive – there’s a real, innate passion for providing good service and the low operating costs compared to other major UK cities is an obvious advantage.”

 Since inception, Wealthify has won many acclaimed industry awards, including Best Investment Provider in the 2020 British Bank Awards.
 This success positions Wealthify as one of the leading companies behind Cardiff’s emergence as a leading financial technology centre outside of London.

 “The Welsh Government has put in a lot of work to create a supportive environment for small businesses, helping entrepreneurs and businesses in exciting new industries thrive,” said Michelle.
 “The potential for growth here is huge, like Cardiff itself being one of the fastest-growing cities in Europe.
 We’ve gone from a small start up to a small business in just five years and are planning on continuing to add jobs and expanding our business for many years to come.”